Restavek: Statistics

 The estimates for numbers of restaveks in Haiti range from 100,000 to 500,000.
 A 2002 door-to-door survey found the number of restaveks under age 17 in Haiti to be 173,000, and 59 percent of them were girls.

-Here you can find a comprehensive list of data visualizations on the Restavek phenomenon.

 As poverty and political turmoil increase, the reported number of restaveks continues to rise dramatically.
 In 2009, the Pan American Development Foundation published the findings of an extensive door-to-door survey conducted in several cities in Haiti, focused on restaveks.
 The findings documented thousands of restaveks living in Haiti.
 The report also found that 11% of households who have restaveks working for them send their own children to work as restaveks for someone else.

 It is believed that the widespread damage and displacement caused by the 2010 earthquake has caused many more children to become restaveks.
 Children who were orphaned by the quake could potentially be turned over to work as restaveks by distant relatives who cannot care for them.